-The PF-11 Control Box is designed to accept two control panels and one door option.
-Panels can be mounted in one of two positions: Upper and lower.
+The PF-10 Control Box is designed to accept three control panels, two 'large' and one "small" panels are needed to make up a complete control panel for the Control Box.
+Panels can be mounted in one of three positions: Upper, middle and lower.

-Each Control Box is shipped with a Control/Display (CD) panel installed in the upper position, and a CV/Gouge (CV/G) panel in the lower position.
+Each Control Box is shipped with a Control/Display (CD) panel, a large panel, installed in the upper position, and a CV/Gouge (CV/G) panel (another large panel) in the lower position.
+The middle position is filled with a blank panel.

 The CD panel must be installed in every Control Box.
-The remaining panel can be one of the following: CV/G, MX2, or MSP2.
+The small panel can be blank, it can be a Dual Procedure panel, or a Dual Procedure Memory panel.
+The remaining large panel can be one of the following: CV/G, M, MX2, or MSP2.
+The features of each are described in the Operation section of this manual.